Elsie Payne: Career

 Pilgrim returned to Barbados and began her teaching career at Queen's College in 1952 and the following year married Dr. David O. Payne.
 At a time when the history of the British West Indies was not typically a part of the curriculum, Payne taught about slavery in the Caribbean.
 In 1966, Payne was appointed as deputy headmistress of Queen's College.

 When Barbadian teachers went on strike in 1969, over salary and working conditions, against the Ministry of Education, Payne became spokesperson for the teachers and the Barbados Secondary Teachers' Union.

 The nature of the conflict was that teachers who had been appointed to the staff of the newly opened Barbados Community College were offered different salaries and conditions than teachers who were equally qualified and were employed in secondary schools.
 The dispute became heated, with threats of firing, loss of pension and other benefits from Prime Minister Errol Barrow.
 Payne and the teachers stood resolute and gained the concessions for which they fought, resulting in an overhaul and reform of Barbados' educational system.

 In 1970, Payne became the first Barbadian-born principal of the school and the following year was one of the founders of the Parent-Teacher Association.
 In addition to her work at Queen's College, Payne served on several national education boards, the Barbados Constitution Review Commission, the Barbados Privy Council, as well as providing lectures at the Centre for Multi-Racial Studies under the auspices of the University of the West Indies and the University of Sussex.
 Serving on the Council of the University of the West Indies from 1973, she served as the Council Chair in 1987.
-For her many contributions to education and the nation, Payne was knighted in 1980, becoming the first woman honoured by the Order of St. Andrew.
+For her many contributions to education and the nation, Payne was knighted by the Barbadian government in 1980, becoming the first woman to be honoured as a Dame of St Andrew (DA) of the Order of Barbados.
 She continued leading Queen's College until her retirement in 1985.